streamlit/docs/content/kb/tutorials/databases/private-gsheet.md

 ## Share the Google Sheet with the service account

 By default, the service account you just created cannot access your Google Sheet.
-To give it access, click on the **Share** button in the Google Sheet, add the email of the service account (noted down in step 2), and choose the correct permission (if you just want to read the data, **Viewer** is enough):
+To give it access, click on the "**Share**" button in the Google Sheet, add the email of the service account (noted down in step 2), and choose the correct permission (if you just want to read the data, "**Viewer**" is enough):

 <Flex>
 <Image alt="GCP screenshot 11" src="/images/databases/private-gsheet-11.png" />